 Telephone number 0151 794 9020

-Word count

-Key words Atrial fibrillation; biomarkers; cardiovascular events

 Abstract

 Introduction: Atrial fibrillation is the most common sustained cardiac rhythm disorder, which currently affects 1-2% of the global population.
 Furthermore, the incidence and prevalence of atrial fibrillation is rising.
 Biomarkers have the potential to improve clinical management of patients and therefore reduce the burden on health systems in the future.